Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships: Appendix

-To measure abstraction alignment, we create an abstraction DAG for each of the occupation, location, and birthplace tasks.
-For a task, we map each of its specific answer labels to its corresponding node (i.e., synset) in WordNet~\citep{miller1995wordnet, fellbaum1998wordnet}.
+To measure abstraction alignment, we create an human abstraction graph for each of the occupation, location, and birthplace tasks.
+For a task, we map each of its specific labels to its corresponding node (i.e., synset) in WordNet~\citep{miller1995wordnet, fellbaum1998wordnet}.
 We do this process by searching for the specific answer label in the NLTK WordNet corpus\footnote{\url{https://www.nltk.org/howto/wordnet.html}}.
 If there are multiple WordNet nodes that hit for a given search, we select the most appropriate node by manually inspecting their WordNet definitions.
-Then, we expand the DAG by including all direct ancestors and descendants of any specific answer nodes.
-We only consider ancestors and descendants that exist in the model's vocabulary.
-The result is a DAG containing all the vocabulary words related to any of the data instances' specific answer labels.
+Then, we expand the graph by including all direct ancestors and descendants of any specific label nodes.
+The result is a human abstraction graph containing all the vocabulary words related to any of the data instances' specific labels.

+To qualitatively explore abstraction alignment in \cref{sec:language-model-specificity-qualitative}, we create fitted abstraction graphs for every model decision on the occupation prediction task.
+First, we compute the model's output probability across every word in its vocabulary for every data instance.
+Then, for each data instance, we assign the model's output probabilities to their corresponding nodes in the human abstraction graph.
+Finally, we propagate the values, such that each node's value is the sum of its value and its children's values.